Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Introduction

-The work of Winters et al. \cite{WINTERS20181} highlighted the fundamental limitations of iLES approaches when using high-order DGSEM with split forms in under-resolved turbulence.
-They observed that, at very high orders (eighth order and above), stable solutions exhibited unphysical features, which were attributed to an energy-conserving bias resulting from the sharper dissipative behavior in wavenumber space.
+The pioneering work of Flad and Gassner~\cite{FLAD2017782} showed that kinetic-energy-preserving split-form DG schemes provide a robust framework for LES of under-resolved turbulent flows.
+Their study clarified the role of interface Riemann-solver dissipation in iLES and demonstrated that, while this dissipation can act as an effective high-wavenumber filter in sufficiently resolved cases, it may become inadequate or poorly balanced at coarser LES resolutions.
+They also assessed explicit SGS modeling in this framework, mainly using Smagorinsky-type closures.
+Subsequently, Winters et al.~\cite{WINTERS20181} further highlighted important limitations of iLES approaches when using high-order DGSEM with split forms in under-resolved turbulence.
+They observed that, at very high-orders (eighth order and above), stable solutions exhibited unphysical features, which were attributed to an energy-conserving bias resulting from the sharper dissipative behavior in wavenumber space.
 This limitation of iLES approaches has recently renewed interest in the use of explicit subgrid-scale (SGS) modeling within high-order discretizations.
 Early LES developments showed that appropriate SGS closures, such as the classical Smagorinsky model \cite{smagorinsky1963general,lilly1965computational}, are crucial to stabilizing strongly under-resolved turbulent simulations.
 Subsequent formulations, including the WALE \cite{nicoud1999subgrid} and Vreman \cite{vreman2004eddy} models, aimed to reduce excessive damping and recover the correct near-wall scaling of the eddy viscosity.
-The necessity of explicit SGS modeling is intrinsically related to the dissipative characteristics of the numerical scheme.
-High-order discontinuous Galerkin (DG) methods are inherently low-dissipative, so the inclusion of a SGS model must carefully balance stability and spectral fidelity.
-Excess model dissipation can attenuate large-scale dynamics, while its absence may lead to an accumulation of energy near the grid cut-off \cite{garmann2013comparative,li2016priori}.
+Whether explicit SGS modeling is beneficial is intrinsically related to the dissipative characteristics of the numerical scheme.
+High-order DG methods are inherently low-dissipative, so the inclusion of a SGS model must carefully balance stability and spectral fidelity.
+Excess model dissipation can attenuate large-scale dynamics, while its absence may lead to an accumulation of energy near the grid cutoff \cite{garmann2013comparative,li2016priori}.
 Duan and Wang \cite{duan2024calibrating} recently argued that, in wall-modeled LES (WMLES), high-order methods benefit from additional SGS dissipation.
 They recommend using the Vreman model with a modified filter length that effectively increases the model constant compared to finite-volume implementations.
 In contrast, for wall-resolved LES (WRLES), a purely implicit approach remains preferable.
 This conclusion aligns with previous applications of the Vreman model in high-order WMLES studies, which have demonstrated improved stability and accuracy in under-resolved regimes \cite{Chatterjee2017ABL,mukha2024wall}.
 Kumar et al. \cite{kumar2023turbulence} conducted a systematic study of WRLES using high-order schemes and found that the reduced model constants yield improved agreement with the reference data.
-Comparative assessments of explicit and implicit SGS strategies in DG formulations have also been reported in \cite{Reddy2021SGSComparison,Ntoukas2025F1}, underscoring the sensitivity of high-order LES to both modeling and discretization choices.
+Comparative assessments of explicit and implicit SGS strategies in DG formulations have also been reported in \cite{reddy2022comparison,Ntoukas2025F1}, underscoring the sensitivity of high-order LES to both modeling and discretization choices.
 More recently, data-driven approaches have explored adaptive and discretization-consistent closures.
 Reinforcement learning has been used to dynamically adjust the SGS constant and enforce consistency between modeled and numerical dissipation \cite{Beck2023RLClosure,Kurz2023DRLLES}.
 These advances reflect a broader trend toward hybrid, adaptive SGS formulations capable of reconciling physical and numerical dissipation across scales.